pyhctsa.operations.physics.walker

 • ’prop’: the walker narrows the gap between its value and that of the time series by a given proportion p. walker_params = p

-• ’momentum’: the walker moves as if it has mass m and inertia from the previous time step and the time series acts as a force altering its motion in a classical Newtonian dynamics framework. walker_params = m (the mass).
+• ’momentum’: the walker moves with mass m and inertia from the previous step; the time series acts as a force. walker_params = m

 walker_params : float, int, or list, optional

-The parameters for the specified walker_rule, explained above.
+The parameters for the specified walker_rule.
+Default is None (use pre-defined defaults).

 Returns: